cssher/redux-vanilla-JS/README.md

 ## Boilerplate code for redux demo in vanilla JS.
-Also used middleware (redux-thunk) to make async api calls.
+Also used middleware (redux-thunk) separately to make async api calls.